ImperialCollegeLondon/PyProBE/README.md

 ## Contributing to PyProBE

-Contributions to PyECN are welcome.
+Contributions to PyProBE are welcome.
 Please see the [contributing guidelines](CONTRIBUTING.md).

 ## License

-PyECN is fully open source.
+PyProBE is fully open source.
 For more information about its license, see [LICENSE](LICENSE.md).

 ## Contributors